DC 7723Hematologic & Lymphatic System38 CFR § 4.117

 A 0% rating requires: Asymptomatic.
 A 100% rating requires: Requiring a bone marrow transplant or continuous intravenous or immunosuppressive therapy (e.g., prednisone, Cytoxan, azathioprine, or rituximab).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Acquired hemolytic anemia?
+What evidence supports a higher rating for Acquired hemolytic anemia?

-What is the C&P exam like for Acquired hemolytic anemia?
+What happens at the C&P exam for Acquired hemolytic anemia?

 Get a Personalized Rating Analysis